earthly/earthly/docs/cloud/satellites/managing.md

 #### Satellite Revision System

 In more detail, satellite versions are controlled via Earthly's internal revisioning system.
-A satellite revision includes an earthly version, plus a revision increment, where each earthly version may contain a number or ordered revisions.
+A satellite revision includes an earthly version plus a revision increment, where each earthly version may contain a number or ordered revisions.
 Revision increments are released to patch stability or performance within a specific earthly version.

 You can view your current satellite version and revision number using the `earthly satellite inspect` command.